swax/NAISYS/README.md

 ## Changelog

+- 1.5: Added `trimsession` which allows the LLM to prune its own context
 - 1.4: `genimg` command for generating images
 - 1.3: Post-session 'dreaming' as well as a mail 'blackout' period
 - 1.2: Created stand-in shell commands for custom Naisys commands